Background pattern

 • Digoxin (used to treat heart problems)

 • Phenytoin (used in epilepsy).
-If you are taking phenytoin, your doctor will need to monitor you when starting or stopping treatment with Arapride 20 mg
+If you are taking phenytoin, your doctor will need to monitor you when you start or stop treatment with Arapride 20 mg

-• Medications used to prevent blood clotting, such as warfarin or other vitamin K antagonists.
-Your doctor will need to monitor you when starting or stopping treatment with Arapride 20 mg
+• Medications used to prevent blood clots, such as warfarin or other vitamin K antagonists.
+Your doctor will need to monitor you when you start or stop treatment with Arapride 20 mg

 • Rifampicin (used to treat tuberculosis)